AdamUWA/capstone/report-long.md

 ```
 {
+    "page_content": {

-    "page_content": "INTRODUCTION 2
+        "INTRODUCTION 2
         In my capacity as the Acting State Coroner, I determined on the basis of
         information provided by the WA Police in August 2023 that there was
         reasonable cause to suspect that Frank had died and that his death was a
         reportable death under the Act.
 I therefore made a direction to the
         Commissioner of Police; pursuant to s 23(1) of the Coroners Act 1996 (WA)
-    that the suspected death be investigated.",
+        that the suspected death be investigated."

+        },
     "page_no": 3,
     "source": "data/Rodier-Finding.pdf"
 }